-The new book ‘Welcomed by the smell of endive’ by Dutch journalist Griselda Molemans (due on March 21, 2014) highlights the true story of how the group of 380,000 displaced persons from the former Dutch Indies (present-day Indonesia) were received in The Netherlands.
+The new book ‘Welcomed by the Smell of Endive’ by Dutch journalist Griselda Molemans (due on March 21, 2014) highlights the true story of how the group of 380,000 displaced persons from the former Dutch East Indies (present-day Indonesia) were received in The Netherlands.
 Between 1950 and 1970, these Dutch citizens and loyalists were forced to temporarily live in camps and so called contractpensions, run by pension owners for a profit, until the government social workers deemed them ‘assimilated enough’ to move to their own house.

 The book reveals how all these displaced persons were forced to pay 60 percent of their monthly wages to the Dutch government as a compensation for the food and lodging in the camps and contractpensions.
 Once they moved to their own rental home, they received a letter of debt, specifying the remaining debt to the government for the boat fare to Holland, clothing, the purchase of the furniture for the new house plus the remaining debt for the stay in a camp or contractpension.

 The epilogue of the book contains information on the eight financial claims the displaced persons from the former Dutch Indies still have up to this day.
 Claim number 2 concerns the so called Siamese compensation for the approximately 18,000 Dutch POW’s who were forced to work at the Burma Railway between 1942-45.

 In 1951, the Siamese (Thai) government purchased the Burma railway from the Allied Supreme Command.
 The money was divided between the allied countries where the formers POW’s were from: England, Australia, the USA and The Netherlands including the Dutch Indies.
 The Dutch government received 1 million guilders (USD $616,490) as a compensation for the 17,399 POW’s of whom 2,899 died during the forced labor.
 Per person, the amount of 61,75 guilders (USD $38) was paid out.